NBISweden/workshop-reproducible-research/pages/quarto/quarto-3-code-chunks.md

 report where you want to refer to figures and content in the markdown text.
 Quarto even adds a clickable link to the figure itself as well!

-# Subfigures
+# Sub-figures

-It's also possible to create subfigures using Quarto, instead of using whatever plotting library that your created the figures with.
+It's also possible to create sub-figures using Quarto, instead of using whatever plotting library that your created the figures with.

 * Add the following (almost identical) code at the bottom of the chunk you